trentkm/NomadDish/README.md

 - Tailwind and shadcn are configured in `tailwind.config.js` and `components.json`.
 - Adjust the OpenAI model by setting `OPENAI_MODEL` if you prefer a different one.
+- Deploying to Vercel: add `OPENAI_API_KEY` and `OPENCAGE_API_KEY` in the Vercel project environment (Production and Preview).
+Without them the build will fail when bundling the API route.